plasne/sf-linux/README.md

 This just shows some very simply source code for creating a node service, containerizing it, and then deploying it into Service Fabric.

+/src - contains all source code

+/pkg - contains the package created by Yeoman for deployment into Service Fabric

 The following steps were followed:

 1. Create the Service Fabric: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-linux